USEPA-clone/CONUS-Nutrient-and-Chlorophyll-Modeling/Modeling Code/README.md

-Note that the file locations in the codes have changed, although they are still available within the GitHub repository or Zenodo.
-The user will need to make sure to point to the correct files within the code for upload.
+Note that the file locations of the data frames within the code may have changed.
+The user will need to make sure to point to the correct GitHub url links within the code for proper upload and running of the code.